Ads Anomaly GuardAAG

 • Profit margin: 25%

 That $15K in ad spend drives $60K in revenue and $15K in gross profit.
 But if 12% of that ad spend is wasted ($1,800/month), that's $1,800 of pure profit lost — not revenue, profit.
-Over a year, that's $21,600 gone.
-Enough to hire a part-time team member.

 The 5 Ad Budget Killers in E-commerce